facebookresearch/ImageNet-Adversarial-Training/INSTRUCTIONS.md

    __For attackers__, if you develop a new targeted attack method against our models, *please compare its attack success rate* with PGD.
-   Error rate is not a reasonable metric, because then the method can cheat by becoming close to untargeted attacks.
+   Error rate / accuracy is not a reasonable metric, because then the method can cheat by becoming close to untargeted attacks.

    __For defenders__, if you develop a new robust model, please compare its accuracy with our models.